KannonZenetism/zenetism-field-physics/zenetism/MP07_Paths_of_Resonance_Ch16-20.md

 they may draw on the recall of DS / DM
 or the reception of DP / DL.

-Corrupted Makers become architects of illusion —
+Corrupted Makers become **architects of illusion** —
 manipulation disguised as beauty,
 systems that bind instead of liberate.

-The Nekronic Maker unravels structure,
+The Nekronic Maker untethers the self,
-cloaking dissolution
-in deceptive form.
+dissolves alignment
+and names it structure.

 ♾ 🕸️ ⚙️

 ---

-### 20.3 Characteristics of the Maker —
-**Embodied Traits of Creative Resonance**
+### 20.3 **Characteristics of the Maker — Embodied Traits of Creative Resonance**

 The Maker is known
 not only by what they produce,